10 Eryx Sand Boa Species

 Source: iNaturalist user B. P. White – CC BY-SA 4.0

-Eryx muelleri has a very similar colour scheme to the Arabian sand boa.
+This species has a very similar colour scheme to the Arabian sand boa.
 There’s fiery orange, contrasting sharply against black, with a white belly.
-However, the black patterns are much blotchier, rounder and larger in Eryx muelleri, rather than scattered with many fine patterns.
-Elsewhere, they have the same spade-shaped snout, vertical pupils, and weird eyes that look like they’ve been stitched on with a sewing box.
-All reports suggest that this is a tame and docile species.
+However, the black patterns are much blotchier, rounder and larger in the Saharan sand boa, rather than scattered with many fine patterns.

 Leave a Comment